-The flow of fuel through a fuel pump nozzle can produce static electricity, which can cause a fire if fuel is pumped into an ungrounded fuel container.
+The flow of fuel through a fuel pump nozzle can produce static electricity. which can cause a fire if fuel is pumped into an ungrounded fuel container.

-Fuel ethanol and gasoline may contain benzene, which is a cancer-causing agent.
+Gasoline may contain benzene, which is a cancer-causing agent.

 When refueling always shut the engine off and never allow sparks or open flames near the filler neck.